NVIDIA/aistore/docs/nbi.md

 3. If `--force` is specified, any existing inventory for the bucket is removed first.
 4. During Commit, each target runs a `create-inventory` xaction: it lists the remote bucket, keeps only the object names that belong to it under the current cluster map, and writes them locally as inventory chunks.

-> In the current v4.3 implementation, all targets independently list the remote backend.
+> In the current implementation, all targets independently list the remote backend.
 A future optimization may designate a single target to list once and distribute the results.

 ### Listing path

-When a user lists with `--inventory`:
+When a user lists with `--inventory`, AIS serves the request from NBI.

+The flow is:

 1. The request arrives at the proxy as a normal list-objects operation.
 2. AIS sets the `LsNBI` flag internally and switches to the inventory-backed path.